Criscraft/HandcraftedFilterNetworks/README.md

     print(torch.cuda.is_avaliable())

 The output should be "True".
 If not, please check if your [CUDA](https://developer.nvidia.com/cuda-downloads) version is up-to-date.
 Then, go to the [Pytorch website](https://pytorch.org/), insert your specifications there.
-You will receive an install command that for pytorch that suits your CUDA version.
-After installing the Pytorch version that suits your setup, you should have GPU support.
+You will receive an install command for pytorch that suits your CUDA version.
+After installing the Pytorch version that suits your setup you should have GPU support.

 # Requirements

 Tested for Python 3.8.0

-    certifi==2022.6.15
-    charset-normalizer==2.1.1
-    idna==3.3
     numpy==1.23.2
     Pillow==9.2.0
-    requests==2.28.1
     torch==1.12.1+cu116
-    torchaudio==0.12.1+cu116
     torchinfo==1.7.0
     torchvision==0.13.1+cu116
-    typing-extensions==4.3.0
-    urllib3==1.26.12